7 Reasons Your Rental Is Still Vacant

-In real estate, everything comes down to price.
 If your unit is priced correctly, it will rent.
-If your unit is overpriced, the high price may be discouraging prospective tenants from coming to view the property or the prospective tenants that do come to view the property, may feel that it is not worth the rent you are asking after they have seen it in person.
+An overpriced unit may be discouraging prospective tenants from coming to view the property at all or the prospective tenants that have seen it may feel there are cheaper, comparable apartments on the market.

-Do Nothing: You could decide to keep the price where it is, in the hopes that the “right” tenant will come along.
-You have to think about the big picture though.
+- Do Nothing: You can leave the price where it is, but think of the big picture.
 If you are asking $1,000 for the unit, you will be losing $1,000 each month the unit sits vacant without a paying tenant.
-Despite the vacancy, you will still have to pay the property taxes, insurance and the mortgage, if you have on.
+Despite the vacancy, you will still have to pay the property taxes, insurance and the mortgage, if you have one.

-Add an Amenity: Finally, you could decide to do nothing to the price, but fix up something in the apartment.
+- Add an Amenity: You could decide to do nothing to the price, but fix up something in the apartment.
 For example, you could replace all the black appliances with newer stainless steel appliances.
-While this may be more expensive in the short run, it may make your apartment more desirable in the long run, making it easier for you to rent out the unit and leaving you with fewer vacancies.
-You may even be able to charge a higher rent.
+This may make your apartment more desirable in the long run, making it easier for you to rent out the unit and leaving you with fewer vacancies.

 If you cannot get your property rented, you should take a look at your marketing strategy.
 You could have one of two problems:

-Not Receiving Any Interest in Your Property: If no one is calling to come see your property, you will also need to look at how it is being marketed.
-Are you advertising the vacancies on multiple websites, such as Trulia and Craigslist?
+- Not Receiving Any Interest in Your Property: Are you advertising the vacancies on multiple websites such as Zillow and Craigslist?
 Does your ad contain high quality color images?
 Does the title of the ad describe the property concisely, stating the location, the number of beds and baths, as well as a pleasing adjective, such as spacious, sunny, quaint, quiet, cozy or renovated?

-Something else to consider is how you current tenants can influence the way a prospective tenant views your property.
+Something else to consider is how your current tenants can influence the way a prospective tenant views your property.
 The two biggest culprits are noise and dirt.

 You may be having difficulty getting your property rented because of an undesirable feature of the rental unit or of the property in general.
 This could include: